 I sighed and looked up from my phone, since the app said my driver was almost to my location.
 I caught a fleeting glimpse of a man behind the wheel of an early ’90s Crown Victoria, parked in the lot across from the resort entrance.
 He looked a lot like the guy we’d seen in Moe’s Diner the day before.
 But he ducked down behind the wheel before I could get a good look at him.
 Huh.

 My Uber showed up, and thankfully Amita was a much better driver than G-ma.
 As she slowed down to approach the beach house, I noticed a group of ladies standing outside by the carport.

 She let me out a few doors down and drove off, and I crouched behind a parked car to watch the Blingsters, my grandma among them.

-I heard a car behind me and I turned to look—that same car from the resort.
-Looked like the kelp-smoothie-drinking cop was following me.
+I heard a car behind me and turned to look—that same car from the resort.
+That kelp-smoothie-drinking cop was following me.
 What had I done?
-Besides take that diamond… but he couldn’t know about that.
+Besides take that diamond … But he couldn’t know about that.
 Right?

 The ladies down the street all laughed loudly, then piled into two cars and drove away.
 Once they were gone I ran to my rental, got in, and took off after them.
 My tail would have to fend for himself; my grandma’s safety was my main concern.